Skip to main content

 }

 If we run the sample now, when we press Enter, the attack animation will play.
 Once the animation completes, it will trigger the animation event, which we're now checking for and change it back to using the idle animation.
+Each press of Enter will work correctly without accumulating handlers.

 The result of the code change to detect the animation completed event and switch from attack to idle animation from that.